Ankushk-01/Java-course/Servlets/README.md

 ## Servlets use case

+The servlet is a java based program which runs and generate the dynamic web page.It take the input as the client request and generate the response accordingly.
+The servlet process must need to extends the `HTTPServelet` class.
+Inside the Server we can have multiple servlets.

-The servlet is a java based program which runs and generate the dynamic web page. the process inside the server is called `web container` and a configuration file `config.xml` which tell the server for which end point we need to go to which servelet.
+the process inside the server is called `web container` and a configuration file `web.xml` which tell the server for which end point we need to go to which servlet.
+The `web.xml` file also called the `deployment descriptor`.